-Assessments are used to inform teaching in a continuous cycle of planning.
-Short term assessments are made at the end of each lesson to check pupils' understanding and to help with adjusting planning where necessary.
-Regular unit assessments are undertaken using the given assessment criteria for each individual unit, a child's outcome will be emerging, expected or exceeding.
+In KS1 and KS2, regular unit assessments are undertaken using our history curriculum assessment criteria for each individual unit.
+A child's outcome will be emerging or expected.
+These judgements will be noted on the termly planning documents against the substantive and disciplinary concepts.
 This information is then used to make a final judgement on the whole year's attainment.